AVSystem/scala-commons/docs/REST.md

 ### `@FormBody`

-A non-`GET` method may be annotated as `@FormBody`.
-Unannotated parameters of such method will be interpreted as query parameters.
-Then, all the query parameters will be URL-encoded and sent in HTTP body of the request with `application/x-www-form-urlencoded` content type.
-No query parameters will be included in the URL itself.

-`@FormBody` methods cannot accept `@BodyField` parameters.
+Non-`GET` methods may be annotated as `@FormBody`.
+This changes serialization of body parameters from JSON to HTTP form, encoded as `application/x-www-form-urlencoded`.
+Each body parameter itself is then serialized into `QueryValue` instead of `JsonValue`.

 ### Prefix methods